ipc-lab/kaira/CONTRIBUTING.md

 # Contributing

 We welcome your contributions to Kaira!
 Your involvement is essential to our project's growth and improvement.
-Contributions can include code, documentation, issue triage, tutorials, and community support.
+Contributions can include code, documentation, issue triage, examples, and community support.

 We follow the [Python Software Foundation Code of Conduct](https://www.python.org/psf/codeofconduct/).
 All contributors are expected to adhere to its principles of openness, respect, and collaboration.